Udonis

 • Bottom 25% of games – 21%

-Judging by these mobile gaming statistics, it is evident that the mobile gaming market experienced a slight decline in 2022 following the boom in 2020 and 2021.
+These mobile gaming statistics show that the mobile gaming market experienced a slight decline in 2022 and 2023 following the boom in 2020 and 2021.

 Game developers and marketers need to readjust their strategies to focus on improving user experiences and making their games as engaging as possible – it’s the key to successful monetization.